github/docs/content/issues/tracking-your-work-with-issues/transferring-an-issue-to-another-repository.md

   - Pull requests
 shortTitle: Transfer an issue
 ---
-To transfer an open issue to another repository, you must have write permissions on the repository the issue is in and the repository you're transferring the issue to.
-For more information, see "[Repository permission levels for an organization](/articles/repository-permission-levels-for-an-organization)."
+To transfer an open issue to another repository, you must have write access tp the repository the issue is in and the repository you're transferring the issue to.
+For more information, see "[Repository roles for an organization](/organizations/managing-access-to-your-organizations-repositories/repository-roles-for-an-organization)."

 You can only transfer issues between repositories owned by the same user or organization account. {% ifversion fpt or ghes %}You can't transfer an issue from a private repository to a public repository.{% endif %}